Regions and Availability Domains

 All Oracle Cloud Infrastructure regions offer core infrastructure services, including the following:

-- Compute: Compute (Intel-based bare metal & VM, DenseIO & Standard), Container Engine for Kubernetes, Registry
+- Compute: Compute (Intel-based bare metal & VM, DenseIO & Standard), Container Engine for Kubernetes, Container Registry, Artifact Registry

 - Storage: Block Volume, File Storage, Object Storage, Archive Storage

-- Networking: Virtual Cloud Network, Load Balancing, FastConnect (specific partners as available and requested)
+- Networking: Virtual Cloud Network, Load Balancer, FastConnect (specific partners as available and requested)

-- Database: Database, Exadata Cloud Service, Autonomous Data Warehouse, Autonomous Transaction Processing
+- Database: Database, Exadata Cloud Service, Autonomous Database for Analytics and Data Warehousing, Autonomous Database for Transaction Processing and Mixed Workloads

 - Edge: DNS